r-pufky/ansible_systemd/README.md

     name: 'r_pufky.srv.systemd'
 ```

-## Override existing systemd units
+## Override existing systemd units (drop-ins)
-Using unit overrides are possible, allowing for tweaking of existing systemd
+Using unit drop-ins (overrides) are possible, allowing for tweaking of existing
-services without re-defining the entire configuration.
-This is supported for
+systemd services without re-defining the entire configuration.
+This is
-all supported units.
-Overrides are stored in `systemd/{UNIT}.d/override.conf`.
+supported for all supported units.
+Overrides are stored in
+`systemd/{UNIT}.d/override.conf`.

 Override NFS server and disable V3
 ``` yaml